-Now we are going to maximize our survival preparedness by examining how to execute a bug out or strategic evacuation.
+Now we will maximize our survival preparedness by examining how to execute a bug out or strategic evacuation.

-Click on the link below to download a free template for making your own Custom Bug Out Plan.
+Click on the link below to download a free template for making your own custom bug out plan.
 The information presented in this article will help you make informed decisions while formulating this plan.
-Once it is complete be sure to share it with anyone whom you will be bugging out with and conduct practice run throughs to make it second nature.
-Also be sure to review and update your Bug Out Plan periodically to make sure it is effective towards the ever-changing threats that you may face.
+Once it is complete, be sure to share it with anyone whom you will be bugging out with and conduct practice runs to make it second nature.

 1. What disasters are likely to occur in YOUR area?